joshuaaddington/Microcontrollers/README.md

 # Micropython
-Code to control RP2040 for controls experiments
+RP2040 code for controls and robotics